t-shoemaker/2024_dtl_lm-interpretability/chapters/07_intro-to-llms.md

     highest_attention_tokens.append(layer_result)
 ```

-Now, for the three layers above, we print out every token in the input sequence
+For the three layers above, we now print out every token in the input sequence
 along with the token that scores highest in the attention matrix.

 ```{code-cell}